If you believe you are a victim of identity theft, it is crucial to act quickly to mitigate potential damage. Here are the steps you should take:

 - Notify Financial Institutions:

-- Contact Credit Bureaus:
+- Contact the Credit Bureau(s):

 - Report Identity Theft: